domerin0/neural-sentiment/README.md

 `$ python sample.py text "Your text to sample here"`

-It will return some number in the interval [0,1].
+It will return 0 or 1.
 This number corresponds to a positive (1), or a negative (0) score.

 ### Model